 - While the AHB can validly end your tenancy providing all the legal requirements are met, it cannot terminate a Part 4 tenancy for the reason that it requires the dwelling for its own or family member occupation

 You can find out more in our document on Landlords’ rights and obligations.

 If you are a joint tenant and your relationship with your joint tenant has ended and they have left, you can read information about housing and relationship breakdown here.

-To find out what you or the housing association can do about anti-social behaviour, you can read about anti-social behaviour and housing here.
+To find out what you or the AHB can do about anti-social behaviour, you can read about anti-social behaviour and housing here.

-To find out about passing on a tenancy if someone dies, contact the housing association to establish its policy.
+To find out about passing on a tenancy if someone dies, contact the AHB to establish its policy.